Mera Peak Trek in Nepal - Climbing Your First Six-Thousander

 Rest and acclimatization in Khare

-We have allocated an entire day for acclimatization to harsh environment in Khare.
-We will explore the environment, go for walks and interact with the locals to experience the life in Himalayans.
+We have allocated an entire day for acclimatization to the harsh environment in Khare.
+We will explore the environment, go for an acclimatization walk and hang out with the locals to experience the life in Himalayas.

 Khare